 Spock stood, staring at McCoy.

 "What?
 You thought I was going to leave this little mission up to your interpersonal skills?
 Or your ability to sweet-talk Christine?
 In a pig's eye."
 He smiled, and for the first time, the tight, worried look was gone.
 "I'm going to pack so we can get off this Godforsaken rock.
 The wind alone could make a man crazy.
 Shouldn't you go collect your woman?"

 "Give it up, Spock.
 You were planning on taking her from him."
 His expression was full of glee.
 "I was listening in.
 You were very much the knight in shining armor.
 When Christine's more herself, I plan on telling her."

-Spock knew he wasn't kidding.
-Instead of searching for a retort, he chose to flee--and go collect his woman.
+Spock knew he was not kidding.
+Instead of searching for a retort, he chose to flee—and go collect his woman.

 He found her in the house, packing.
 She whirled, a weapon in her hand.
 A weapon she lowered immediately when she saw it was him.

 "I'm leaving him.
 I don't know why I stayed."

 Spock sat on the bed, watching her work.